Last Updated on 08/09/2021 by FilipiKnow

 Depending on the rock type, different radiometric dating methods can be used.
 Here are some of the most common radiometric dating methods:

 One important thing to note in the table above is that even though 14C – 14N Dating is a common dating technique, it does not date the age of the sediments of the rocks.
-Rather, it is commonly used to date fossils (which contains C) in a rock.
+Rather, it is commonly used to date fossils (which contain C) in a rock.

 Fossils are essential to stratigraphy and serve as a doorway through which we can know more about prehistoric life.
 We shall discuss more about fossils in the next portion.